Battle of Tornio: Uprising at Tornio

 The Finns had managed to get German permission to stage a battalion worth of men known as 'Detachment Pennanen' (fi.
 Osasto Pennanen) behind their lines in the subterfuge of protecting the key industrial facilities at Kemi.
 In addition to this force the Finnish civic guard had planned an uprising to take place at border town of Tornio.
-Major Thure Larjo, utilizing Finnish soldiers at the time on leave at the location and a single company of air defence soldiers, managed to take control of the town of Tornio on the west bank of the Torne river and contain the few Germans who were at the site.
+Major Thure Larjo, utilizing Finnish soldiers at the time on leave at the location and a single company of air defence soldiers, managed to take control of the town of Tornio on the west bank of the Torne (Finnish and Swedish river) and contain the few Germans who were at the site.
 However the planned attack on the large German supply depot near the railroad station of Tornio on the east bank of the river failed.
 However the Finns were able to send a train to assist the arriving landing force.

 Though the uprising was not as successful as had been hoped for it contributed to the confusion on the German side and also made it easier for the landing force to arrive undetected to the port of Röyttä, the outer port of Tornio.
 Actions of Detachment Pennanen at Kemi, namely capturing the port of Ajos, further mislead the initial German response to the landing operation into believing that the Finns would concentrate on Kemi instead of Tornio.

 Landing at Röyttä

-The first elements of the Finnish 11th Infantry Regiment (JR 11) landed unopposed at the port of Röyttä at 07:45 on 1 October and were met by a train that started transporting troops closer to the town.
+The first elements of the Finish 11th Infantry Regiment (JR 11) landed unopposed at the port of Röyttä at 07:45 on 1 October and were met by a train that started transporting troops closer to the town.
 Lieutenant Colonel Halsti had planned to move his forces swiftly towards Kemi to secure the important bridges across the Kemi river – however after learning from the Finnish forces which had secured the town that there could be a whole German battalion in the vicinity he chose more a cautious approach.

 Instead of moving towards Kemi JR 11 moved to secure the German supply depot located at Tornio railroad station.
-Arrival of Finnish battalions from Röyttä took Germans by surprise since so far they had thought that they were dealing just with a local uprising.
+Arrival of Finish battalions from Röyttä took Germans by surprise since so far they had thought that they were dealing just with a local uprising.
 Both battalions of JR 11 which had moved towards the station got tied down into a battle where Germans showed near fanatical resistance.

 Still on 1 October the third battalion of JR 11 was cautiously moving towards Kemi when it encountered and interned a small German detachment sent to subdue the uprising at Tornio.
-The Germans were finally realizing the extent of the Finnish landing and uprising however they were not in a position to take action against the Finns at the time.
-The Torne river valley was essentially devoid of German forces and their forces at Kemi, under command of Division Kräutler, consisted of 4 battalions most of which had already been committed to delaying against the Finnish advance from the south along the coast.
+The Germans were finally realizing the extent of the Finish landing and uprising however they were not in a position to take action against the Fins at the time.
+The Torne river valley was essentially devoid of German forces and their forces at Kemi, under command of Division Kräutler, consisted of 4 battalions most of which had already been committed to delaying against the Finish advance from the south along the coast.